Robert-van-Engelen/Forth850/README.md

 ### UNTIL
 _x -- ; C: addr dest --_
-branch back to BEGIN if x=0;
+branch back to BEGIN if x = 0;
 may throw -14 "interpreting a compile-only word";
 may throw -22 "control structure mismatch"

 ### IF
 _x -- ; C: -- addr orig_
-branch to closest ELSE or THEN if x=0;
+branch to closest ELSE or THEN if x = 0;
 may throw -14 "interpreting a compile-only word"

 ### THEN